-9.4.6 Quad I/O read (QIOR EBh or 4QIOR ECh):
+10.4.6 Quad I/O Read (QIOR EBh or 4QIOR ECh)

-- EBh (ExtAdd=0) is followed by a 3-byte address (A23-A0) or - EBh (ExtAdd=1) is followed by a 4-byte address (A31-A0) or - ECh is followed by a 4-byte address (A31-A0)
+- EBh (ExtAdd = 0) is followed by a 3-byte address (A23-A0) or - EBh (ExtAdd = 1) is followed by a 4-byte address (A31-A0) or - ECh is followed by a 4-byte address (A31-A0)

 The Quad I/O Read command improves throughput with four I/O signals - IOO-IO3.
 It is similar to the Quad Output Read command but allows input of the address bits four bits per serial SCK clock.
-In some applications, the reduced instruction overhead might allow for code execution (XIP) directly from the S25FL512S device.
-The QUAD bit of the Configuration Register must be set (CR Bit1=1) to enable the Quad capability of the S25FL512S device.
+In some applications, the reduced instruction overhead might allow for code execution (XIP) directly from FL-S Family devices.
+The QUAD bit of the Configuration Register must be set (CR Bit1=1) to enable the Quad capability of FL-S Family devices.

-The maximum operating clock frequency for Quad I/O Read is 104 MHz.
+The maximum operating clock frequency for Quad I/O Read is 108 MHz.

 For the Quad I/O Read command, there is a latency required after the mode bits (described below) before data begins shifting out of IOO-IO3.
 This latency period (i.e., dummy cycles) allows the device's internal circuitry enough time to access data at the initial address.
 During latency cycles, the data value on IOO-IO3 are "don't care" and may be high impedance.
-The number of dummy cycles is determined by the frequency of SCK and the latency code table (refer to Table 25).
-There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table or the Enhanced High Performance LC (EHPLC) table.
+The number of dummy cycles is determined by the frequency of SCK and the latency code table (refer to Table 24).
 The number of dummy cycles is set by the LC bits in the Configuration Register (CR1).
 However, both latency code tables use the same latency values for the Quad I/O Read command.